Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Experimental Setup

 \paragraph{Baselines}

-We compare our approach against two primary training-free baselines applied to $\policyrl$: StreamingLLM~\citep{xiao2023efficient} and TOVA~\citep{oren2024transformers}.
+We compare our approach against four training-free baselines applied to $\policyrl$: PyramidKV~\citep{cai2025pyramidkv}, SnapKV~\citep{NEURIPS2024_28ab4182}, TOVA~\citep{oren2024transformers}, and StreamingLLM~\citep{xiao2023efficient}.
 Similar to our joint training setup, they also do not require more data than what $\policyrl$ was trained on, and they also delete entries from the KV cache.\footnote{We omit comparing to methods such as QUEST~\citep{tang2024quest}, because they are not focused on compression, but rather smart management of the GPU memory, an orthogonal approach to compression.} For a fair comparison, we adapt these methods to use an increasingly large KV cache size during generation, matching the memory footprint of our approach.
 This is to avoid potentially penalizing them with a smaller static cache size.
 In particular, given a compression ratio $\compratio$, we allow the cache to grow by 1 every $\compratio$ generated tokens.
-We set the sliding window of StreamingLLM to $\compratio$ to match the budget given to our approach.
+We set the sliding window of StreamingLLM and the observation window of SnapKV and PyramidKV to $\compratio$ to match the budget given to our approach.
 We also set the sink size of StreamingLLM to the entire question.
-For TOVA, we set the initial size of the KV cache to the number of question tokens plus $\compratio$, so that the first compression would only happen after at least $\compratio$ tokens, similar to our method.
-For both methods, we test the same $\compratio$ as for our policies.
+For SnapKV, PyramidKV, and TOVA, we set the initial size of the KV cache to the number of question tokens plus $\compratio$, so that the first compression would only happen after at least $\compratio$ tokens, similar to our method.
+For all methods, we test the same $\compratio$ as for our policies.
 We also study the effect of two-step training, by first training the RL policy $\policyrl$ and only later generating data for distillation.
 In both cases, we use the same number of data samples and training steps (256 samples per step, for 1k steps).

 \paragraph{Evaluation}

 We generate evaluation answers for 256 held-out test examples for each task.
 In all settings, we fix the maximum KV cache size to 1{,}000 entries (i.e., tokens), which is also the maximum response length permitted during training.
 Generation is interrupted if this limit is reached.